inasafe/inasafe-doc/docs/source/training/intermediate/osm/301-advanced-editing.rst

 The river below is another example of a multiploygon.
 Effectively it is the same as the building example, but with a greater number of members and covering a much larger area.
-It can be viewed on OpenStreetMap here: http://www.openstreetmap.org/browse/relation/1046961.
+It can be viewed on OSM here:
+http://www.openstreetmap.org/browse/relation/1046961.

 .. image:: /static/training/intermediate/osm/image34.*